hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-fetcher/src/main/assemblies/content/readme.txt

 HPE ALM Test Result Fetcher Tool
 ------------------------------------------------------------------------------------------------------------------------

-The ALM Test Result Fetcher is a command line tool for fetching test result from ALM into Octane server.
+The HPE ALM Test Result Fetcher Tool is a command line tool for fetching test result from ALM into Octane server.

 ------------------------------------------------------------------------------------------------------------------------
 Usage ******************************************************************************************************************